GradDip - Law as a subject

 Prescriptions for the GradCert(Law), GradDip(Law) and GradDip(NZLegSt)

 A Graduate Certificate and Graduate Diploma are available to graduates who have not included Law at an advanced level in their first degree.
-A Graduate Diploma in New Zealand Legal Studies is also available.

 For further details, contact the Faculty of Law Office.